minhtribui153/2TCli-Bot/README.md

 > ℹ️ There are still more features rolling out for this bot, and will be updated in this repository!

-> ⚠️  Most features of this bot uses Slash Commands
+> ⚠️  This Discord Bot can only be run in Node v16.9.0

 ## Setup
 1. Clone this repository